 - High spender probability: The approximate probability that over the next 28 days a player will spend an amount that is in the 95th percentile or higher of this game’s player base.
 This is given as a decimal value between 0 (low probability of becoming a high spender) to 1 (high probability of become a high spender).

-To retrieve player stats data for the currently signed-in player, follow these steps:
+To retrieve player stats data for the signed-in player, follow these steps:

 Call the